JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/implementation-api-scope/index.md

 # Scopes

-* What the 'implementation scope' in Gradle means
+* What the 'implementation scope' in Gradle means.
-* What the 'API scope' in Gradle means
+* What the 'API scope' in Gradle means.